Growth model with externalities for energetic transition via MFG with common external variable: Technological investment model

 \section{Technological investment model}

 In this section we present and discuss the model under investigation in this article.
+For simplicity, the main economic variables of the model (such as capital, consumption, and pollution) are expressed in normalized units and should be interpreted as dimensionless quantities.
 The technical assumptions and mathematical proofs are left to the next section.
-In Section \ref{sec:rep-country} we introduce the representative country in the economy.
+In Section \ref{sec:rep-country} we introduce a representative country in the economy.
 In Section \ref{sec:extern} we describe the externality (or interaction) process $p$ and the notion of Nash equilibrium.

 \paragraph{Stochastic context (S). }

 We fix a time horizon $T>0$.
 We consider two complete filtered probability spaces $(\Omega^0, \cF^0,\F^0, \bP^0)$ and $(\Omega^1, \cF^1,\F^1, \bP^1)$, the first one carrying the Brownian motion $W^0$ and the second carrying the Brownian motion $W$.
 We then equip the product space $\Omega = \Omega^0 \times \Omega^1$ with the completion $\cF$ of the product $\sigma$-field under the product probability measure $\bP = \bP^0\otimes\bP^1$, the extension of $\bP$ to $\cF$ being still denoted by $\bP$.
 Generic elements of \(\Omega\) are denoted \(\omega=(\omega_{0},\omega_{1})\) with \(\omega_{0}\in\Omega_{0}\) and \(\omega_{1}\in\Omega_{1}\).
 The right-continuous and complete augmentation of the product filtration is denoted by $\F$.
 In our setting, $W$ is an idiosyncratic noise and $W^0$ is the common noise.